Offworld (album)

 Offworld is the fourth vocal studio album (Seventh overall) by electronic rock project Celldweller, released on July 28, 2017.
-The album marks a temporary change of style for Celldweller, focusing on more emotional songwriting instead of the usual aggressive metal and electronic aspects found in his previous albums.
+A change of style for Celldweller, the album focuses on emotional songwriting, marking a departure from the aggressive metal and electronic style found in his previous albums.

 Production and release

 In January 2017, Klayton announced on Instagram that he was working on a new album (originally titled Offworld: Vol. 01), and posting a short snippet of music.
 On March 27, Klayton tweeted that the new album was finished, which marks the shortest production time of any major Celldweller release.

 The first song from the album, "The Great Divide" was released on June 29, and shortly after that, a cover of The Call's "Too Many Tears".
 The album was finally released on July 28, 2017, including five original songs, as well as remixes and covers from Klayton's various projects, all reworked to fit the style of the album.